poitch/DumbRecord/README.md

 ## TODO

 * Add more options to search for objects (bringing support for `OR` and `LIMIT`)
-* Automagically create and update the underlying schema
+* Automagically update the underlying schema
 * Use bindings for the queries to prevent SQL Injections
+* Improve pluralization method
+* Add support for NSDate